Auschwitz concentration camp: Selection

 According to Polish historian Franciszek Piper, of the 1,095,000 Jews deported to Auschwitz, around 205,000 were registered in the camp and given serial numbers; 25,000 were sent to other camps; and 865,000 were murdered soon after arrival.
 Adding non-Jewish victims gives a figure of 900,000 who were murdered without being registered.

 During "selection" on arrival, those deemed able to work were sent to the right and admitted into the camp (registered), and the rest were sent to the left to be gassed.
 The group selected to die included almost all children, women with small children, the elderly, and others who appeared on brief and superficial inspection by an SS doctor not to be fit for work.
 Practically any fault—scars, bandages, boils and emaciation—might provide reason enough to be deemed unfit.
 Children might be made to walk toward a stick held at a certain height; those who could walk under it were selected for the gas.
-Inmates unable to walk or who arrived at night were taken to the crematoria on trucks; otherwise the new arrivals were marched there.
+Inmates unable to walk or who arrived at night were taken to the crematoria on trucks; otherwise, the new arrivals were marched there.
 Their belongings were seized and sorted by inmates in the "Kanada" warehouses, an area of the camp in sector BIIg that housed 30 barracks used as storage facilities for plundered goods; it derived its name from the inmates' view of Canada as a land of plenty.

 Inside the crematoria

 The crematoria consisted of a dressing room, gas chamber, and furnace room.
 In crematoria II and III, the dressing room and gas chamber were underground; in IV and V, they were on the ground floor.
 The dressing room had numbered hooks on the wall to hang clothes.
 In crematorium II, there was also a dissection room (Sezierraum).
 SS officers told the victims they had to take a shower and undergo delousing.
 The victims undressed in the dressing room and walked into the gas chamber; signs said "Bade" (bath) or "Desinfektionsraum" (disinfection room).
 A former prisoner testified that the language of the signs changed depending on who was being killed.
-Some inmates were given soap and a towel.
-A gas chamber could hold up to 2,000; one former prisoner said it was around 3,000.
+A gas chamber could hold up to 2,000.

 The Zyklon B was delivered to the crematoria by a special SS bureau known as the Hygiene Institute.
 After the doors were shut, SS men dumped in the Zyklon B pellets through vents in the roof or holes in the side of the chamber.
 The victims were usually dead within 10 minutes; Rudolf Höss testified that it took up to 20 minutes.
 Leib Langfus, a member of the Sonderkommando, buried his diary (written in Yiddish) near crematorium III in Auschwitz II.
 It was found in 1952, signed "A.Y.R.A":